BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/the_fellowship.md

 **WARGEAR**

-- Strangling fingers
+- Strangling Fingers

 **SPECIAL RULES**

-- Cave Dweller
+- [Cave Dweller]

 - **Serve the Master of the Precious** `PASSIVE`